Brandin Cooks: 2020 season

-During Week 5 against the Jacksonville Jaguars, Cooks recorded eight catches for 161 yards and his first touchdown as a Texan during the 30–14 win.
-During Week 16 against the Cincinnati Bengals, Cooks recorded seven catches for 141 yards and a touchdown during the 37–31 loss.
-In the regular-season finale against the Tennessee Titans, he had 11 receptions for 166 yards and two touchdowns in the 41–38 loss.
+During Week 5 against the Jaguars, Cooks caught eight passes for 161 yards and his first touchdown as a Texan during the 30–14 victory.
+During Week 16 against the Bengals, Cooks recorded seven receptions for 141 yards and a touchdown in the 37–31 loss.
+In the regular-season finale against the Titans, he had 11 receptions for 166 yards and two touchdowns during the 41–38 loss.

-Cooks finished the 2020 season with 81 receptions for 1,150 yards and six touchdowns as the Texans went 4–12.
+Cooks finished the 2020 season with 81 receptions for 1,150 yards and six touchdowns in 15 games and starts as the Texans finished with a 4–12 record.
 He joined Brandon Marshall as the only players in NFL history to record a 1,000-yard receiving season with four different teams.

 2021 season

 Cooks entered the season as a starting wide receiver for the Texans.
-He started the season with five receptions for a season-high 132 receiving yards in a 37–21 victory over the Jacksonville Jaguars.
-Over the course of the season, he was a very consistent option for the 3–14 Texans, totalling eight games with over five receptions, four total games with at least 100 receiving yards and five games with at least one touchdown.
+He started the season with five receptions for a season-high 132 receiving yards in a 37–21 victory over the Jaguars.
+Over the course of the season, Cooks was a very consistent option for the 3–14 Texans, totaling eight games with over five receptions, four total games with at least 100 receiving yards and five games with at least one touchdown.
 He finished the season as the team's leading receiver in all major statistical categories, recording a career-high 90 catches with 1,037 yards and six touchdowns.
-He became the third player in franchise history to have consecutive 1,000-yard receiving seasons.
+Cooks became the third player in franchise history to have consecutive 1,000-yard receiving seasons.

 2022 season

 On April 7, 2022, despite multiple trade rumors, Cooks signed a two-year contract extension with the Texans worth $39.6 million with $36 million guaranteed.
 Before Week 13, Cooks suffered a calf injury in practice and missed two games.
-In Week 18, against the Indianapolis Colts, he had five receptions for 106 receiving yards and one touchdown in the 32–31 victory.
-Cooks played in 13 games in the 2022 season.
-He finished with 57 receptions for 699 receiving yards and three receiving touchdowns as the Texans went 3–13–1.
+In the regular-season finale against the Indianapolis Colts, he had five receptions for 106 yards and a touchdown during the narrow 32–31 victory.
+Cooks finished the 2022 season with 57 receptions for 699 yards and three touchdowns in 13 games and starts as the Texans went 3–13–1.
 He led the team in receptions and receiving yards.

 Dallas Cowboys

+2023 season

-On March 19, 2023, Cooks was traded to the Dallas Cowboys in exchange for a fifth-round pick in 2023 and a sixth-round pick in 2024.
+On March 19, 2023, the Texans traded Cooks to the Cowboys in exchange for a fifth-round pick in 2023 (#161-Nick Hampton) and a sixth-round pick in 2024.
+This trade made Cooks tie the NFL all-time record for most traded player held by retired running back, Eric Dickerson.

+During the season opener, Cooks suffered a slight MCL sprain during the 40–0 shutout victory over the New York Giants.
+He did not play in the second game against the New York Jets, while recovering from the injury.
+Cooks had a slow start to the season, tallying 17 catches for 165 yards and two touchdowns in the first eight games.
+In a Week 10 victory over the Giants, he had nine receptions for 173 yards and a touchdown.
+Cooks appeared in 16 games with 15 starts, making 54 receptions for 657 yards and eight touchdowns.